fastify/fastify/docs/Plugins-Guide.md

 module.exports = fp(dbPlugin)
 ```
-That was easy right?
-And you can also tell to `fastify-plugin` to check the installed version of Fastify, in case of you need a specific api.
+You can also tell to `fastify-plugin` to check the installed version of Fastify, in case of you need a specific api.

 <a name="start"></a>
 ## Let's start!